-These are changes that have been set in train in the past year but will have impacts for the short and longer future in Powys.
-Key areas of impact are summarised below and further information is included in the Forward Look section at the end of this report.
+Rese are changes that have been set in train in the past year but will have impacts for the short and longer future in Powys.
+Key areas of

 Longstanding illness would be expected to increase gradually with increased or prolonged unemployment, which will have implications for healthcare services.
 It is projected that this may result in around 900,000 more adults of working-age in the UK developing chronic health conditions.